Igetin/mpv-clipper/README.md

 # HACK

-This is a quick & dirty hack that adds an option for selecting an encoding profile.
+This is a quick & dirty hack of [ekisu’s][mpv-webm] that adds an option for selecting an encoding profile.
 All profiles starting with `enc-` are considered encoding profiles.
 CRF can be changed independently and overrides any CRF setting in profile.
 All other options have been removed.

-# mpv-webm
+# mpv-clipper
 Simple clip maker for [mpv][mpv], with no external dependencies.

 ![sample](/img/sample.png)